HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 detailed setup tutorials available, the kit allows you to quickly start developing your own haptic applications.

-With design expansion in mind, the Haply Control Board is capable of controlling up to up to 4 motors.
-Allowing experienced users to develop their own unique designs ranging from 1-degree-of-freedom to 4-degree-of-freedom haptic devices.
+The Haply M3 board is capable of controlling up to up to 4 motors, and the M0 board is capable of controlling 2.
+Experienced users will be able to develop their own unique designs ranging from 1-degree-of-freedom to 4-degree-of-freedom haptic devices.